Dental Implants Presentation

 A natural tooth consists of a root and a crown.
 If you compare natural teeth to implant-supported replacement teeth, you’ll see they have the same basic parts.
 Both have a crown (the visible part used to chew food).
 Both have a root that holds the tooth securely under the gum and is anchored into the bone.
 The difference is that the implant is made of titanium – the same time-tested material used by surgeons for artificial joints.
 When you lose a tooth, you lose both the root and the crown.
 To replace the tooth:

-1. the surgeon first replaces the root with a dental implant.
-3-4 months is allowed for bone to heal and grow around the dental implant.
+1. Dr. John first replaces the root with a dental implant.
+2-3 months is allowed for bone to heal and grow around the dental implant.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.

 2. A support post (abutment) is then placed on the implant and